 /

-From a non-technical perspective, data migration should involve, among other things: understanding legacy system use cases so that key ones can be preserved; developing field and record exclusion criteria; and making recommendations for better data management within the new system.
+From a non-technical perspective, data migration should involve, among other things, understanding legacy system use cases to preserve key ones; developing field and record exclusion criteria; and making recommendations for improved data management within the new system.
 But more on the business side of data migration in a future post.

 The data extraction component of ETL, which should be easy, can have some unexpected complexities.